SeiwonPark/summer_projects_02/README.md

 ## 3. How to use
 ### 3.1 Run using <code>main.ipynb</code> in Jupyter Notebook by PL-App Launcher
-_Note_: You should make sure that Raspberry Pi is connected correctly and uses the same Wi-Fi with your computer Or you can manually run each cell in <code>steps.ipynb</code>
+_Note_: You should make sure that Raspberry Pi is connected correctly and use the same Wi-Fi with your computer
+Or you can manually run each cell in <code>steps.ipynb</code>

 #### 3.1.1 Arduino serial communication test